viet34tqc/notebook/interview.md

 - <https://unicorn-utterances.com/posts/javascript-bind-usage>

 **TLDR**
-By default, for normal function, JavaScript looks at the class that uses the `this` keyword, not the class that creates the `this` keyword.
-On the other hand, Arrow function will bound `this` to original scope (original class) and cannot be modified (even if you use `bind`)
+By default, for method in class using normal function, JavaScript looks at the class that uses the `this` keyword, not the class that creates the `this` keyword.
+On the other hand, Arrow function method will bound `this` to original scope (original class) and cannot be modified (even if you use `bind`)

 For normal function: